• Admissions

 Surrender

 The third step is to surrender and accept that you cannot fight this alone.
-To treat and recover from addiction, you must submit to and trust God.
+To treat and recover from addiction, you must submit to and trust the care of God.

 Soul Searching